Bayesian Massive MIMO Channel Estimation with Parameter Estimation Using Low-Resolution ADCs: Experimental results

 \section{Experimental results}

-We next compare the proposed AMP with built-in parameter estimation approach (AMP-PE) with the other state-of-the-art approaches such as the iterative hard thresholding (IHT) \cite{Blumensath2008}, basis pursuit (BP) \cite{Chen:BP:1998} and the baseline least square approach (LS).
+We next compare our proposed AMP with built-in parameter estimation framework (AMP-PE) with other state-of-the-art approaches such as the AMP that uses an approximated AWGN model (AMP-AWGN) \cite{Rangan:GAMP:2011,Vila:EMGM:2013}, least square approach (LS), the iterative hard thresholding (IHT) \cite{Blumensath2008}, and basis pursuit (BP) \cite{Chen:BP:1998}.
 In particular, IHT requires the knowledge of the sparsity of the signal, BP requires the knowledge of the noise level.
 These parameters need to be manually tuned in practice.
-Although LS does not require parameter tuning, it usually does not have the state-of-the-art performance and thus serves as a baseline.
-We shall also include the results from the oracle AMP approach (AMP-oracle) where the distribution parameters are assumed to be known, which corresponds to the best performance that could be achieved by AMP-based approach.
+Reproducible code and data are available at \url{https://github.com/shuai-huang/Channel-Est}

-Following the experimental setting in \cite{Mo:LowADC:2018}, we estimate a broadband mmWave massive MIMO channel that has $N_{cl}=4$ clusters (each has $10$ paths) and a delay spread of at most $L=16$ symbols.
-There are $N_t=64$ antennas at the transmitter and $N_r=64$ antennas at the receiver.
+We estimate a broadband mmWave massive MIMO channel that has $N_{cl}=4$ clusters (each has $10$ paths) and a delay spread of at most $L=16$ symbols in the single-user case.
+Here we consider a practical setting in \cite{Chataut:mMIMO} where the transmitter and receiver are both equipped with $8\times8=64$ UPAs, corresponding to $N_t=64$ antennas at the transmitter and $N_r=64$ antennas at the receiver.
 The length of the channel coefficient vector $\vx$ is then $N=N_tN_rL$.
-A random QPSK block transmission \cite{Mezghani:QPSK:2007} of length $N_p=2048$ is used for training, producing $M=N_rN_p$ quantized measurements in $\vy$ with an oversampling rate $\frac{M}{N}=2$.
+A random QPSK block transmission of length $N_p=2048$ is used for training \cite{Mezghani:QPSK:2007}, producing $M=N_rN_p$ quantized measurements in $\vy$ with an oversampling rate $\frac{M}{N}=2$.

-The AMP approach used in \cite{Mo:LowADC:2018} assumes the noise variance $\boldsymbol\theta=\{\nu_w\}$ is already known, it only estimates the signal prior parameters $\boldsymbol\lambda=\{\kappa,\xi_i,\mu_i,{\nu_x}_i\}$.
-Our proposed AMP-PE automatically estimates all the distribution parameters, and enjoys a wider applicability in practice where $\nu_w$ is unknown.
-Let $\vr=\mA\vx+\vw$ denote the ``pre-quantization'' measurements.
-The signal-to-noise ratio (SNR) of $\vr$ varies between $0$ and $40$ dB in the experiments, ranging from low-SNR to high-SNR regimes.
-Normalized mean squared error (NMSE) of the recovered signal $\hat{\vx}$ is computed and used to evaluate the performances of all the approaches.
+Let $\vr=\mA\vx+\vw$ denote the unquantized measurements.
+The signal-to-noise ratio (SNR) of $\vr$ varies between $0$ and $40$ dB in the experiments, ranging from high-noise to low-noise regimes.
+Normalized mean squared error (NMSE) of the recovered signal $\hat{\vx}$ is computed and used to evaluate the performances of all approaches.

-Fig. \ref{fig:channel_compare} shows a comparison of the true channel $\vx$ and the recovered channel $\hat{\vx}$ from 1-bit measurements using the proposed AMP-PE approach when SNR$=10$ dB.
-We are able to achieve a decent recovery with NMSE$=-10.98$ dB from 1-bit measurements.
-The performance can be further improved with more measurements or higher-resolution ADCs.
+Fig. \ref{fig:channel_compare} illustrates a comparison of the true channel $\vx$ and the recovered channel $\hat{\vx}$ from 1-bit measurements using the proposed AMP-PE approach when SNR$=10$ dB.
+We are able to achieve a decent recovery with NMSE$=-12.02$ dB from only 1-bit measurements.
+The performance can be improved further with more measurements or higher-resolution ADCs.